-Mr. Yu is an Independent Director of Vantage Equities, Inc., Vantage Financial Corporation and Philequity Management.
-At the same time, he is a director of the following companies: CATS Asian CarsInc., American Motorcycles Inc., Unistar Credit and Finance Corporation, Philippine Bank of Communication, Glyph Studios, Inc., Prople BPO Inc., Jupiter Systems Inc., Wordtext Systems, Inc. and Wealth Securities, Inc. He is also an Independent Director of Alphaland Corporation, Glacier Megafridge, EEI Corporation, DITO CME Holdings Corporation, and APO Agua Infrastructura, Inc. Concurrently, he is also the chairman of Auto Nation Group, Inc., CATS Automobile Corp and Nexus Technology, Inc. Lastly, he isa Board Member of The Manila Symphony Orchestra.
+Mr. Yu is an Independent Director of Vantage Equities, Inc., Vantage Financial Corporation and Philequity Management (2013 to Sept.
+2023) and nominated Director of Vantage Equities, Inc., Vantage Financial Corporation and Philequity Management.
+At the same time, he is a director of the following companies: CATS Asian Cars Inc., American Motorcycles Inc., Unistar Credit and Finance Corporation, Philippine Bank of Communication, Glyph Studios, Inc., Prople BPO Inc., Jupiter Systems Inc., Wordtext Systems, Inc. and Wealth Securities, Inc. He is also an Independent Director of Alphaland Corporation, Glacier Megafridge, EEI Corporation, DITO CME Holdings Corporation, and APO Agua Infrastructura, Inc. Concurrently, he is also the chairman of Auto Nation Group, Inc., CATS Automobile Corp and Nexus Technology, Inc. Lastly, he is a Board Member of The Manila Symphony Orchestra.
 He graduated from De la Salle University with a Bachelor of Arts in Economics (Honors Program 1978), summa cum laude.
-Mr. Yu holds a graduatedegree in Business Administration from Wharton School, University of Pennsylvania (1983) where hewas in the Director's Honor List.
+Mr. Yu holds a graduate degree in Business Administration from Wharton School, University of Pennsylvania (1983) where he was in the Director's Honor List.